kaimorquecho/eds220-2025-sections/README.md

-# EDS 220 Discussion Sections Repository
+# EDS 220 Discussion Sections Repository lsdfgjdfglk

 This repository hosts all the work completed by Kaiju Morquecho during the discussion sections of EDS 220 - *Working with Environmental Data*.